TwelvePercentHero/bingewatch/README.md

 A series of **User Stories** can be found in the user-stories.md file.

-A set of wireframes can be found in the wireframes folder, mocked up using [Balsamiq](https://balsamiq.com/ "Balsamiq homepage").
+A set of wireframes can be found in the docs folder, mocked up using [Balsamiq](https://balsamiq.com/ "Balsamiq homepage").
 The final design of the app remained largely similar to these mockups with a few small changes based on functionality.

 ## Technologies